pounard/goat-mapper/README.md

  - [ ] untangle the relation fetcher interface and implementation mess,

+ - [ ] find a proper and more direct way to collect entities identifiers,

- - [ ] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),
+ - [x] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),

+ - [ ] write much more functionnal tests,

  - [ ] write a code generator as a cache decorator for the finder API that would generate very fast and efficient PHP code to create repository definitions,